Local technicians covering East Anglia Call us on 0845 300 1717

 Dissolve the nail polish stain with nail polish remover.
 If the stain remains, dab it with hydrogen peroxide or diluted bleach.

 If you have persistent stains in your tile grout that can’t be removed with a regular procedure, removal of grout from that particular area may be necessary.
-This can be done quickly and effectively by using a small grout remover, which can be bought from most diy stores.
+This can be done quickly and effectively by using a small grout remover, which can be bought from most DIY stores.

 When the stained grout has been removed, there will be a space that needs to be filled.
 You can take a grout sample to one of your local stores and try to get the closest match.
-Once you have the material, pour the dry mixture in the cavity you have created.
-If the color matches to your liking, vacuum the dry mixture out.
+Once you have the material, pour the dry mixture into the cavity you have created.
+If the colour matches to your liking, vacuum the dry mixture out.
 Make a small batch of grout by following the directions provided on the box.
 Use a gloved finger to firmly apply the grout to the damaged area.
 Wipe the area with a clean and damp sponge.

-If you have a tiled floor that requires cleaning, has stubborn stains or marking that simply won't shift, why not contact Xtraclean today to find out how we can help restore your tiled floor to its former glory.
+If you have a tiled floor that requires cleaning, or has stubborn stains or marking that simply won't shift, why not contact Xtraclean today to find out how we can help restore your tiled floor to its former glory.